 VIII.
-Shakespeare and the English Drama.-(Second Half-Year.)-Tu., Th., 8:40.
+Shakespeare and the English Drama.-(Second Half-Year.)-Tu., Th., Sat., 8:40.
 (Three term hours.)

 A study of the development of the English drama from its beginning to the closing of the theaters in 1642.
 Lectures on the pre-Shakespearean drama, with assigned readings in Manly's Specimens.
 Most of Shakespeare's plays are read; also selections from the works of Marlowe, Lyly, Jonson, Middleton, Beaumont and Fletcher, and, if time serve, from other Elizabethan dramatists.
-Recitations, lecturers, oral and written reports.
+Recitations, lectures, oral and written reports.
 Elective only for students who have taken English VII.

-IX.
-Poetry of the Period of Romanticism.-(First Half-

-Year.)-Mo., We., Fr., 8:40.
+1X.
+Poetry of the Period of Romanticism.-(First Half-Year.)-Mo., We., Fr., 8:40.
 (Three term hours.)

 Studies in Cowper, Burns, Wordsworth, Coleridge, Scott, Byron, Shelley, Keats.
 Recitations, lectures, oral and written reports.

-X. Poetry of the Victorian Period.-(Second Half-

-Year.)-Mo., We., Fri., 8:40.
+X. Poetry of the Victorian Period.-(Second Half-Year.)- Mo., We., Fri., 8:40.
 (Three term hours.)

 Studies in Tennyson, the Brownings, Arnold, Landor, Clough, Rossetti, Morris, Swinburne.
 Recitations, lectures, oral and written reports.

 XI.
-The English Bible as Literature.-(First Half-Year.)

--Mo., We., Fr., 7:45.
+The English Bible as Literature.-(First Half-Year.)- Mo., We., Fr., 7:45.
 (Three term hours.)

-To the student of literature the Bible has a two-fold interest, entirely apart from its religious value: (1) It is itself noble literature; (2) It has influenced the literature of the Englishspeaking world more profoundly than has any other book.
+To the student of literature the Bible has a two-fold interest, entirely apart from its religious value: (1) It is itself noble literature; (2) It has influenced the literature of the English-speaking world more profoundly than has any other book.
 The object of this course is to help the student to see the beauty and the power of the Bible as literature-its narrative, its oratory, its exposition, its poetry and song.
 Recitations, lectures, oral and written reports.

-XII. (b).
-American Prose.-(Second Half-Year.)-Mo.,

-We., Fr., 7:45.
+XII. (a) American Poetry.-(Second Half-Year.)-Mo., We., Fr., 7:45.
 (Three term hours.)

-A rapid survey of the literature of the Colonial and Revolutionary Periods; then a study of the best work of Irving, Poe, Hawthorne, Emerson, Thoreau, Holmes, and others.
-Recitations, lectures, oral and written reports.
+A rapid survey of the poetry of the Colonial and Revolutionary Periods; then a study of the best work of Bryant, Poe, Emerson, Whittier, Longfellow, Lowell, Holmes, Whitman and Lanier.
+Recitations, lectures, written reports.
+Text-book: Page's The Chief American Poets.

 ROMANCE LANGUAGES.

 FRENCH.